JAS-315/JAS-315.github.io/projects/dataplant.md

 *Figure 7: Initial Clustering Plots to Examine Effectiveness of Algorithms.*

 <img class="ui small left floated rounded image" src="../images/DMA images/2/table scale means.PNG"> \
-*Figure 8: Confusion Matrices of Initial Clustering Results.*
+*Figure 8 (left): Confusion Matrices of Initial Clustering Results.*

 As K-Means clustering doesn’t allow missing values, I initially omitted them in advance.
 This left 271 instances amongst 18 variables, which I then scaled.
 This approach reduced all Class representations unevenly by 50-83%, so it wasn’t optimal.
 Considering this, I again used deletionset, which resulted in the removal of 20 instances (spread more evenly over each Class) and one attribute.
 I scaled the numeric data, added the Class attribute back in, then the clusters.
 I attempted several combinations of attributes for the x and y axes of the plots (Figure 7) and studied all pairs as plots to try to determine the best pairing.
 Clusplot uses PCA to determine the x and y variables for the plots, and colour codes the clusters by density (low to high: blue, green, red, purple).
 This is the way I prefer to visualize the plots.